-Such was the case for Benigna Cardoso da Silva, a holy 12-year-old girl living in Santana do Cariri, Brazil.
-At an early age she had a desire to receive the Eucharist, and after making her First Communion was firm in her resolution to keep the 10 Commandments.
+One such example is Benigna Cardoso da Silva, a holy 12-year-old girl living in Santana do Cariri, Brazil.
+At an early age she had a desire to receive the Eucharist, and after making her First Communion, was firm in her resolution to keep the 10 Commandments.

 She never missed Mass and would freely offer penance on First Fridays in honor of the Sacred Heart of Jesus.
-Benigna also read the Bible on a regular basis and sought out the counsel of her parish priest when a boy her age started to make unwanted advances.
+Benigna also read the Bible on a regular basis.
+When a boy her age started making unwanted advances, she sought out the counsel of her parish priest.

 Then on October 24, 1941, the boy hid in the bushes in hopes of catching Benigna off guard when she was fetching water.
-He was hoping to rape her, but she valiantly fought off his attempts and prevented him from forcing himself upon her.
+He was hoping to rape her, but she managed to fight off his attempts and prevented him from forcing himself upon her.

 This refusal added fuel to his rage and the boy took out a machete and started attaching Benigna.
 He made several blows, the last one killing her instantly.
 The boy fled, but her body was soon found.
 He was eventually arrested and spent most of his life in prison.
 In 1991 he was released and returned to the site of the murder, sincerely repentant of what he had done.